ibm-cloud-docs/databases-for-postgresql/howto-extensions.md

 # Managing PostgreSQL Extensions
 {: #extensions}

 In PostgreSQL, extensions are modules that supply extra functions, operators, or types.
 Many extensions are available in {{site.data.keyword.databases-for-postgresql_full}}.
-In order to use them, you need to [set the admin password](/docs/databases-for-postgresql?topic=databases-for-postgresql-admin-password) for your service and use it to [connect with `psql`](/docs/databases-for-postgresql?topic=databases-for-postgresql-connecting-psql).
+To use them, [set the admin password](/docs/databases-for-postgresql?topic=databases-for-postgresql-admin-password) for your service and use it to [connect with `psql`](/docs/databases-for-postgresql?topic=databases-for-postgresql-connecting-psql).

 ## Listing Installed Extensions
 {: #listing-installed-extensions}